nightmaregaurav/BaghChal/README.md

 ---

 ## License
-MethodSignature is released under the AGPLV3 License.
+BaghChal is released under the AGPLV3 License.
 You can find the full license details in the [LICENSE](LICENSE) file.

 Made with ❤️ by [NightmareGaurav](https://github.com/nightmaregaurav).